zulip/zulip/docs/subsystems/email.md

 This page has developer documentation on the Zulip email system.
 If you're trying to configure your server to send email, you might be looking for our guide to [sending outgoing email](../production/email.md).
-If you're trying to configure an email integration to receive incoming email (e.g. so that users can reply to message notification emails via email), you might be interested in our instructions for
+If you're trying to configure an email integration to receive incoming email (e.g., so that users can reply to message notification emails via email), you might be interested in our instructions for
 [setting up an email integration](https://zulip.com/integrations/doc/email).